RitankJaikar/JavaScript/README.md

 # JavaScript Notes
 Learning JavaScript Again...

 From Hitesh Choudhary- Chai aur code.
+(Big Thank you for explaining everyhing in such simple way)

 Why learning JS?
 If you want to learn just coding, then don't.
 If you want to build great project/product then only proceed.